ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 Even though it's a bit short as it is coming from a arcade rhythm game, Dream to Nightmare definitely lives up to the "Good things come in small packages".

-Both ::Kqrth::{ user=4115718 }'s top diff which is full of insane 1/6 bursts that can prove quite difficult to pull off and ::\_WWWWWW\_WWWWWW\_::{ user=1981781 }'s and [vrnl](https://osu.ppy.sh/users/4799788) low diffs that are greatly representative of the mood of the song are the reason we bring this mapset to the spotlight this season.
+Both ::Kqrth::{ user=4115718 }'s top diff which is full of insane 1/6 bursts that can prove quite difficult to pull off and ::\_WWWWWW\_WWWWWW\_::{ user=1981781 }'s and ::vrnl::{ user=4799788 } low diffs that are greatly representative of the mood of the song are the reason we bring this mapset to the spotlight this season.

 *written by ::Kazu::{ user=920861 }*